ensdomains/ensjs-v2/README.md

 **Parameters**

--   `callback`  An optional callback, for asynchronous operation.
+-   `Optional.null` **bool** If false, do not look up the ABI on the reverse entry.
+-   `reverse`

-Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** In synchronous operation, the contract ABI.
+Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A promise for the contract ABI.

 ## contract

 contract returns a web3 contract object.
 The address is that returned by this resolver's `addr()`, and the ABI is loaded from this resolver's `ABI()` method, or the ABI on the reverse record if that's not found.
 Returns null if no address is specified or no ABI was found.

-**Parameters**

--   `callback`  An optional callback, for asynchronous operation.
+The returned contract object will not be promisifed or otherwise modified.

-Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** In synchronous operation, the contract instance.
+Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A promise for the contract instance.

 # ENS